Analysis - Troubled Kodak faces UK pension woes

-Eastman Kodak EK.N, an American icon that is struggling to survive, could find that one of its costliest problems hails from overseas.
+Eastman Kodak, an American icon that is struggling to survive, could find that one of its costliest problems hails from overseas.

 The bill is coming due for years of generous pensions and other benefits that the photography company promised employees, especially in the UK where it has manufacturing operations dating to the 1800s and still supports thousands of retirees.